vortydev/Gary/README.md

 Rename `permissiongroups.json.example` to `permissiongroups.json`.
 By default a command is available to everyone.
 To limit the availability of a command, create a new group.
 Only the roles listed in the `roles` section of the group will be able to use a command listed in `commands`.

+# Links:

+Rename `links.json.example` to `links.json`.
+Available links can be listed be calling the `links` command without parameters.

 # Available commands:

 Available commands can be listed with the `help` command.